Who, What, and How We Represent Matters.

 What Kinds of Accidents Tend to Happen with Mail Trucks, and Why?

-The USPS already recognizes the importance of on-the-road safety and their role in causing crashes.
+The USPS already recognizes the importance of on-the-road safety and its role in causing crashes.
 In fact, according to 2019 accident data from the USPS Delivery Management System, the USPS determined that:

 • USPS trucks were involved in 29,000 accidents